hoothin/UserScripts/Picviewer CE+/README.md

-# Picviewer CE+ - Popup/scale/rotate/batch save pictures and load pictures from next pages automatically.
+# Picviewer CE+

+> Zoom images on all your favorite websites.
+Popup/scale/edit/rotate/batch save images or load pictures from next pages automatically.
+Hover your mouse over any image and click the icons on float bar.

 Press CTRL+g to enter gallery quickly.
 Hold CTRL to view larger picture when mouse over images or links.